Kvitova trending up, Medvedev down as tennis' wild month begins

 No. 7 Elina Svitolina (6-6, third round, Australian Open): It's hard to believe Svitolina was ranked No. 3 and seemed a serious threat to win majors as recently as the end of 2017.
 She seems motivated enough, but that militantly defensive style that has been her trademark might no longer pass muster.

 No. 10 Naomi Osaka (5-3, semifinals, Brisbane): Osaka made her career breakthrough in 2018 at Indian Wells.
 She was defending champion at the Australian Open this year but played an uninspired third-round match and lost meekly to Gauff.
 Afterward, Osaka told reporters, "It's just tough.
 You don't want to lose to a 15-year-old."
-She hasn't played a tournament since, but she got creamed 6-0, 6-3 by a 23-year-old from Spain in her only appearance since, in the Fed Cup.
+She hasn't played a tournament since, but she got creamed 6-0, 6-3 by 23-year-old Sara Sorribes Tormo in her only appearance since, in the Fed Cup.
 Your guess is as good as ours.

 No. 15 Johanna Konta (0-3): A former Wimbledon semifinalist who hit No. 4 midway through 2017, Konta is diligent, intelligent and dedicated.
 It's not helping.